 - Researchers speculate that Warbling Vireo song is at least partially learned rather than hard-wired.
 They base this supposition in part on observations of one individual whose song more closely resembled that of a Red-eyed Vireo than that of its parents.
 The garbled song, they concluded, probably resulted from a flawed learning process during the bird’s development.

-- The longest-lived Warbling Vireo on record—a male that was originally banded in July 1966—was at least 13 years, 1 month old when it was recaptured and rereleased during banding operations in California.
+- The longest-lived Warbling Vireo on record—a male that was originally banded in July 1966—was at least 13 years, 1 month old when it was recaptured and rereleased during banding operations in California in 1978.